nickbrandt/GitLab/doc/user/permissions_stub_first_class_vulnerabilities.md

 NOTE: **Note:**
 In GitLab 11.0, the Master role was renamed to Maintainer.

 While Maintainer is the highest project-level role, some actions can only be performed by a personal namespace or group owner.

-The following table depicts the various user permission levels in a project.
+The following table depicts the various user permission levels in a project:

 | Action                                            | Guest   | Reporter   | Developer   |Maintainer| Owner  |
 |---------------------------------------------------|---------|------------|-------------|----------|--------|